Serbian Despotate: Đurađ Branković restored

 In Hungary, Đurađ Branković managed to talk Hungarian leaders into expelling the Ottomans, so a broad Christian coalition of Hungarians (under John Hunyadi), Serbs (under Despot Đurađ) and Romanians (under Vlad II Dracul) advanced into Serbia and Bulgaria in September 1443.
 The large Christian army that crossed the Danube in early autumn of 1443 was made up of around 25,000 soldiers from Hungary and Poland, over 8,000 Serbian cavalry and foot soldiers, and 700 Bosnian horsemen.
 Serbia was fully restored by the Peace of Szeged on August 15, 1444.
-Its borders were the same as before 1437, with the exception of the southern part of Zeta, which remained under Venice, and fort Golubac, which was returned to Serbia even though it was lost much earlier, in 1427.
+Its borders were the same as before 1437, with the exception of the southern part of Zeta, which remained under Venice, and Fort Golubac, which was returned to Serbia even though it was lost much earlier, in 1427.

-King Tomaš of Bosnia started another war with Despot Đurađ in 1446 and managed to take Srebrenica.
+King Thomas of Bosnia started another war with Despot Đurađ in 1446 and managed to take Srebrenica.
 However, in September 1448, the Bosnians were defeated by a Serbian army led by Thomas Kantakouzenos, who reconquered Srebrenica and also took Višegrad.

-The difficulty Despot Đurađ had in maintaining balance between two strong powers can be illustrated by the fact that in 1447–48 despot Đurađ provided funds to the Byzantines to repair the city walls of Constantinople, but being officially an Ottoman vassal, he had to send a thousand soldiers to help Sultan Mehmed II conquer Constantinople in May 1453.
+The difficulty Despot Đurađ had in maintaining balance between two strong powers can be illustrated by the fact that in 1447–1448 despot Đurađ provided funds to the Byzantines to repair the city walls of Constantinople, but being officially an Ottoman vassal, he had to send a thousand soldiers to help Sultan Mehmed II conquer Constantinople in May 1453.

 The new Ottoman Sultan, Mehmed II, who would later be called the Conqueror, returned the regions of Toplica and Dubočica to Serbia in 1451 as a token of good will.
 On that occasion, Mehmed II and Đurađ negotiated the prolonging of their peace treaty.

 Without formally declaring an end to the peace treaty, Sultan Mehmed II invaded Serbia in mid-July 1454.
 Much of central Serbia fell, but the capital was well-prepared and the Ottomans, upon hearing that Hunyadi would cross the Danube to reinforce the Serbs, soon lifted their siege of Smederevo.
 The Sultan retreated back to Sofia with loot and slaves, leaving most of his army at Kruševac.
 A smaller Serbian army under Voivode Nikola Skobaljić, which was in Dubočica, cut off from the north, defeated an Ottoman army near Leskovac on September 24, while the main army under Đurađ Branković, together with Hungarian force led by Hunyadi, crushed the Ottomans at Kruševac, capturing their commander, Firuz-bey.